 - Make sure you have the person's attention before speaking to them.
 A person who has dementia may take some time to 'tune in' to what is happening.
 Have they just woken up, do they need time to adjust? - Speak clearly and calmly.
-Try to avoid speaking sharply or raising your voice as this can cause distress to a person who has dementia. - Speak clearly and calmly.
-Try to avoid speaking sharply or raising your voice as this can cause distress to a person who has dementia. - Processing information will take the person longer than it used to so allow time for a message to 'get through'.
+Try to avoid speaking sharply or raising your voice as this can cause distress to a person who has dementia. - Processing information will take the person longer than it used to - so allow time for a message to 'get through'.
+It can also help if you rephrase what you say using different words. - Use simple, short sentences.
+A person who has memory loss is likely to remember the last thing that has been said.